lechefran/python_slam/docs/keyframe-selection.md

 and rotation.
 Earlier initialization-reference decisions are in the aggregate `mapping_keyframes.insertions` report (the earlier processing result is preserved).
-The aggregate includes policy thresholds, schema version, selected count and `affects_estimation: false`.
+The aggregate includes policy thresholds, schema version, selected count and `affects_estimation` (true when bounded storage, shared local BA or guarded retirement is enabled).
 Insertion evidence describes the decision at that time; selected Frame references remain live through subsequent BA/culling.

 ## Next boundaries

 Selection establishes a distinct subset.
 [Relative trajectory anchoring and correction propagation](trajectory-records.md) are now implemented.
 [Shared-landmark local BA selection](local-map-selection.md) is available as an opt-in policy.
-[Guarded frame retirement](frame-retirement.md) is opt-in; hard storage bounds remain pending.
+[Guarded frame retirement](frame-retirement.md) is opt-in; [bounded non-keyframe storage](trajectory-records.md#bounded-feature-storage) is also opt-in.
 Those changes need separate geometry and recovery checks before selected frames can replace the current estimator inputs.
 An identical trajectory in this step checks behavior preservation, not accuracy improvement.